EvernodeXRPL/evernode-sdk/hotpocket/tutorial-npl.md

 20220916 03:53:25.356 [inf][hpc] ****Ledger created**** (lcl:3-77821703 state:30e50b13 patch:68617629)
 ```

-## Collect multiple messages until timeout
+## Collecting multiple messages until timeout

-Here the duration of the timeout (in milliseconds) is determined with the use of [roundtime](reference-configurations.md/#contract) of the consensus.
+The duration of the timeout (in milliseconds) is determined with the use of [roundtime](reference-configurations.md/#contract) of the consensus:

 ```javascript
 const HotPocket = require("hotpocket-nodejs-contract");